choonlog/BNSimpleReduction/README.md

 ## BNSimpleReduction
-BNSimpleReduction is a Python package that reduces Boolean networks using algebraic and structural information.
-The FVS found in the reduced network can be applied to the original networks, thus enabling efficient control.
-The paper will soon be published.
+BNSimpleReduction is a Python package that reduces Boolean networks in such a way that only one product term having literals with no negation is maintained.
+Thanks to the network reduction by BNSimpleReduction, the minimum FVS found with respect to the reduced network can be applied to the original network, thus enabling efficient control in terms of the number of control inputs.
+A relevant paper will be soon published.

 ## Installation
-You can simply download it from this git repository. setup.py is not provided.
-It does not matter which operating system you use.
-Only python 3 is supported.
-The following package should be used to find FVS.
+You can simply download BNSimpleReduction from this git repository, while setup.py is not provided.
+BNSimpleReduction is executed on any operating system (Windows, Mac OS, Linux, etc), but Python 3.0 or higher versions must be installed to run the program.
+The following package can be used to derive the minimum FVS.
 * https://github.com/needleworm/fvs

 ## Output
-- Disjunctive normal form(DNF) of transformed networks
+- Disjunctive normal form (DNF) of the transformed network
-- Reduced networks
+- Reduced network
-- Minimal FVSs of reduced networks
+- Minimal FVS of the reduced network
-- Minimal FVSs of original networks
+- Minimal FVS of the original network
-- .sif file form for Cytoscape application of reduced networks
+- .sif file form for Cytoscape application of the reduced network

 ## Example
 The following function is in main.py: